How Long Do Ford F-150s Last? (8 Important Facts)

 Owners started experiencing multiple issues with the vehicle as early as 50,000 miles.

-And unfortunately, most had to correct the problems out of pocket since a lot of them occurred outside of the warranty period.
+Unfortunately, most had to correct the problems out of pocket since a lot of them occurred outside of the warranty period.

 Some drivers of the 2012 Ford F-150 complained of the Advancetrac warning light coming up frequently.
 They also reported intermittent brake failures, which required replacing the braking system’s vacuum pump at low mileage.

-Users also experienced window issues and transmission problems among others.
+Users experienced window issues and transmission problems among others.
 For a single model year, it seems the 2012 F-150 was cursed to cause misery for many of its unlucky buyers.

-The 2015 Ford F-150 delivers all the performance and comfort of the latest model years for a fraction of the price.
+The 2014 Ford F-150 delivers all the performance and comfort of the latest model years for a fraction of the price.

 What About Recalls for These Models?